J-1 Visa Talent Acquisition Consultant Jobs

 Search Migrate Mate to find J-1 compatible roles

 Talent acquisition roles vary widely in how host employers structure training plans.
-Use Migrate Mate to filter for U.S. employers whose roles align with J-1 program requirements, so you're not spending time on positions that won't support your category.
+Use Migrate Mate to filter for U.S. employers whose roles align with J-1 visa program requirements, so you're not spending time on positions that won't support your category.

 Confirm the host employer's willingness to sign the training plan